Duke Nukem Forever: Development

+Announcement

 In 1996, 3D Realms released Duke Nukem 3D.
-Set apart from other first-person shooter games by its adult humor and interactive world, it received positive reviews and sold around 3.5 million copies.
-3D Realms co-founder George Broussard announced the sequel, Duke Nukem Forever, on April 27, 1997, which he expected to be released by Christmas 1998.
-The game was widely anticipated.
-Scott Miller, 3D Realms' co-founder, felt the Duke Nukem franchise would last for decades across many iterations, like James Bond or Mario.
+Distinguished from other first-person shooter games by its adult humor and interactive world, it received acclaim and sold around 3.5 million copies.
+The 3D Realms co-founder George Broussard announced the sequel, Duke Nukem Forever, on April 27, 1997, which he expected to be released by Christmas 1998.
+It was widely anticipated.
+The 3D Realms co-founder Scott Miller said the Duke Nukem franchise would last for decades across many iterations, like James Bond or Mario.
 Broussard and Miller funded Duke Nukem Forever using the profits from Duke Nukem 3D and other games.
 They gave the marketing and publishing rights to GT Interactive, taking only a $400,000 advance.
 3D Realms also began developing a 2D version of Duke Nukem Forever, which was canceled due to the rising popularity of 3D games.

+Engine changes and delays

-Rather than create a new game engine, 3D Realms began development using Id Software's Quake II engine.
+Rather than create a new game engine, 3D Realms began development using id Software's Quake II engine.
 They demonstrated the first Duke Nukem Forever trailer at the E3 convention in May 1998.
 Critics were impressed by its cinematic presentation and action scenes, with combat on a moving truck.
 According to staff, Broussard became obsessed with incorporating new technology and features from competing games and could not bear for Duke Nukem Forever to be perceived as outdated.
 Weeks after E3, he announced that 3D Realms had switched to Unreal Engine, a new engine with better rendering capabilities for large spaces, requiring a reboot of the project.
 In 1999, they switched engines again, to a newer version of Unreal Engine.

 By 2000, Duke Nukem Forever was still far from complete.
 A developer who joined that year described it as a series of chaotic tech demos, and the staff felt that Broussard had no fixed idea of what the final game would be.
 As the success of Duke Nukem 3D meant that 3D Realms did not require external funding, they lacked deadlines or financial pressure that could have driven the project.
 Broussard became defiant in response to questions from fans and journalists, saying it would be released "when it's done".
 In December 2000, the rights to publish Duke Nukem Forever were purchased by Take-Two Interactive, which hoped to release it the following year.
 By 2001, Duke Nukem Forever was being cited as a high-profile case of vaporware, and Wired gave it the "vaporware of the year" award.